AlexanderZ11234/TBMethod/README.md

 ## Functionality Highlights:

-- External degree of freedom (real-space coordinates): sufficient employment of the [NNS (nearest neighbor search)](https://en.wikipedia.org/wiki/Nearest_neighbor_search) algorithm, so that the total computation complexity tends to be fine as:
+- External degree of freedom (real-space coordinate): sufficient employment of the [NNS (nearest neighbor search)](https://en.wikipedia.org/wiki/Nearest_neighbor_search) algorithm, so that the total computation complexity tends to be fine as:
     - Model construction linear in system's size $ \text{O}(n) $:
         - Generation of Hamiltonian matrices,
         - Adaptive partition of central scattering region